-16. The timetable for sharing information, setting the number of forecast rounds, fixing the last date for inclusion of new data, fact-checking and any other relevant timings, shall be agreed between the parties following notification of the fiscal event.
+16. The timetable for sharing information, setting the number and timings of forecast rounds including deadlines for provision of information from both sides, fixing the last date for inclusion of new data, fact-checking and any other relevant timings, shall be agreed between the parties following notification of the fiscal event.
 The timings set out below are indicative.
 As well as these key dates there will also be at least two meetings between senior officials in the Scottish Government and Scottish Fiscal Commission to ensure the process runs smoothly and all required information is shared in a timely manner.
+While it may not always be possible due to the number of weeks between fiscal events, both parties will aim to include two forecast provisions, if required, between publication of UK Autumn Fiscal Event/Office for Budget Responsibility (OBR) forecasts and the policy measures deadline but, given the time constraint, only one forecast round meeting.